Macroeconomic Datasets & Financial Data Repository

 Core PCE Inflation (1959–2026)

-The Federal Reserve’s preferred inflation gauge — the metric behind every FOMC rate decision since 2012.
-Typically ~30–50 bps lower than Core CPI due to dynamic weighting.
+The Fed’s preferred inflation gauge — the metric behind every FOMC decision since 2012.
+Typically 30-50 bps lower than core CPI.

 5-Year Breakeven Inflation (T5YIE)

-Market-implied expected CPI inflation over 5 years, derived from the spread between nominal Treasuries and TIPS.
+Market-implied 5-year CPI inflation, derived from the spread between nominal Treasuries and TIPS.

 10-Year Breakeven Inflation (T10YIE)